jeremiah-c-leary/hdl-component-manager/docs/source/usage.rst

     positional arguments:
       {create,list,publish,update}
         create              creates a component repo
-        list                lists components and their versions
+        install             adds a component from the component repo list                lists components and their versions
         publish             Adds components to the component repo update              Updates a component to the requested version